 It means you have the tools to dominate digital and physical retail environments based on your business plan.

 What are the challenges of a D2C business model?

-Of course, not everything is paved with gold – there are also a few challenges associated with the D2C model that require some thought.
+Of course, not everything is paved with gold – there are also a few challenges associated with the D2C model that requires some thought.

 #1 Competing with retailers

 The biggest challenge is that you’ll have to compete with retailers who were once your friend but now firmly your competition.
 Retailers have experience in selling to consumers and are already established and trusted.